aiidaplugins/aiida-wien2k/etc/notes.md

 - [ ] Names convention check

 ## Issues
-- [ ] stdout/stderr mixed up.
+- [ ] In `run_lapw` stdout/stderr are mixed up.
 It is potentially a problem when parsing error or checking status of execution
   ```
   In [1]: fdata = load_node(395)
   In [2]: fdata